Find Affordable College Courses

 Ellisville, MS

-Jones County Junior College landed the #10 spot in the 2023 rankings for the best liberal arts / sciences and humanities programs.
+Jones County Junior College ranked #10 on this year’s Best Liberal Arts & Humanities Schools in Mississippi list.
 Jones County Junior College is a small public school located in the distant town of Ellisville.

 Liberal Arts / Sciences & Humanities majors at Jones County Junior College take out an average of $7,331 in student loans while working on their egree.